Esri/solution.js/guides/index.md

 ## Node.js Support

-Solution.js is supported in Node.js 8.x, 10.x, and 12.x.
+Solution.js is supported in Node.js 16.x.
 It requires additional packages to polyfill `Fetch` and `FormData`.

 We recommend the ones below: